 Using a software-based design, EUTELSAT QUANTUM will be the first universal satellite to repeatedly adjust to business requirements.
-Scheduled for launch early 2021, and to be located at 48° East, EUTELSAT QUANTUM will offer extensive coverage of the MENA region and beyond.
+Scheduled for launch in 2021, and to be located at 48° East, EUTELSAT QUANTUM will offer extensive coverage of the MENA region and beyond.

 In-orbit reprogrammable features will set a new standard in flexibility and will principally address markets that are highly changeable and mobile, for:

 - Communications on the move: dynamic beam shaping and vessel-tracking capabilities can be optimised for power and throughput as required by maritime, aeronautical and land-based transportation;

 - Data networks: bespoke design of wide-area networks and dynamic traffic shaping, responding to demand where and when needed;